 Sea Around Us data users interested in learning how to perform stock assessments using the CMSY methodology now have access to a suite of free video tutorials.

-The step-by-step guides, available in English and French (with subtitles in Spanish, Portuguese, Italian, Greek, Arabic, Japanese and Chinese) are presented in an easy-to-grasp animated video format led by a researcher named Ola.
+The step-by-step guides, available in English and French (with subtitles in Spanish, Portuguese, Italian, Greek, Arabic, Turkish, Japanese and Chinese) are presented in an easy-to-grasp animated video format led by a researcher named Ola.

 Four ~6-minute consecutive videos make up the full course, starting with the theoretical principles that serve as a foundation for the CMSY methodology, moving into a more in-depth look at the contributions of M.B.
 Schaefer and the rules behind the CMSY approach, and ending with two sessions where a practical application of the software implementing the method is shown using data on the stock of sardinella along the coast of Northwest Africa.